-From corporate boardrooms and the U.S. Women's Soccer team to the White House and the presidential campaign trail, pay equity is among the hottest compliance topics for employers today.
-Obama Administration officials issue almost daily pronouncements about the pay gap between men and women, the topic is featured at the Oscars, and new studies comparing the pay of women and men emerge regularly.
-State legislatures, from California to New York and New Jersey, are enacting new Fair Pay laws with requirements above and beyond the requirements of the federal Equal Pay Act and Title VII.
+From corporate boardrooms and the U.S. Women's Soccer team to the White House and state legislatures, pay equity is among the hottest compliance topics for employers today.
+Obama Administration officials issued almost daily pronouncements about the pay gap between men and women, the topic was featured at the Oscars, and new studies comparing the pay of women and men emerge regularly.
+State legislatures, from California and Maryland to New York and Massachusetts, are enacting new Fair Pay laws with requirements that go well above and beyond the requirements of the federal Equal Pay Act and Title VII.
 Employers are also recognizing that pay equity can be a market differentiator, as companies compete for talent on a global stage.

 For employers with common review dates for their employees, we conduct "real time" analyses of preliminary performance ratings, merit increases, bonuses, stock awards, and promotions.
 We then provide legal advice to those employers, permitting review of any areas of vulnerability and potential changes.

 We also help clients develop documentation reflecting the organizational levels at which performance rating and compensation decisions are made, the method by which similarly-situated employees are identified, and the factors that impact pay.
 This is done with an eye toward developing tangible evidence that supports employers' pay practices and statistical methodologies.
 This proactive evidentiary work is increasingly necessary, as states are redefining, through legislation, how pay comparisons are to be made.